Ok, so here we are in the first week of the new lockdown. I hope everyone is managing.

 I don’t really want to write about the current situation we are in so the above is all I’m going to mention on the subject in this blog.

 Let’s talk music.
 I found listening to various genres of music a great help through my journey of life.
 I’ve been to many live concerts over the years.
 Like I said in a previous blog I’ve seen Paul Weller quite a few times.
 My first experience of seeing Weller was the Heliocentric album tour in 2000.
-I was lucky enough to get tickets for the Royal Albert Hall – not sure if you have been there but it is quite a swanky venue.
-Me and a fellow work colleague hit the town with a train ride into Marylebone then a steady walk down Hyde Park into Knightsbridge to the venue.
-On entering the hall we were greeted by a long corridor hugging the intermittent entrances to the viewing areas.
-Finding our door we went in and, if I recall correctly, found we were sitting looking directly down on the stage looking at the band – five musicians to start then the back tiered area field up with a Orchestra….
-WOW!
+I was lucky enough to get tickets for the Royal Albert Hall.
+Not sure if you have been there but it is quite a swanky venue.
+Me and a fellow work colleague hit the town via a train ride into Marylebone,

 Usually exiting the venue and dealing with door stewards and crowds is only part of the challenge to get home.
-London is not too far for me but it’s getting to and from train stations that’s more of a challenge, I need to get to Marylebone to get the train out of London to my hometown.
-Then from the station in town to home and bed.
+London is not too far for me but it’s getting to and from train stations that’s more of a challenge.
+I need to get to Marylebone to get the train out of London to my hometown.
+Then from the final destination station to home and bed.
 Worryingly there is not always an official to help me disembark from the train carriage.